jenszo/Cloudflare-dns-update/README.md

 See `Dockerfile` for hints on how to fill in these values.

-If you dont want to have docker unn
+If you dont want to deploy on docker, the script may be run standalone but requires `curl`, `bind-tools` and `jq`

 ***Requirements:***
 - Basic knowledge of shell scripting, Docker